comet-dot-photos/comet-dot-photos/README.md

 To make the program run even faster, we support the installation of the entire system, including server, client, and data files, on a personal desktop or laptop computer.
-The software can be installed on 64-bit Windows, Macs, and several varieties of Linux.
+The software can be installed on 64-bit Windows, Macs, and various varieties of Linux.
 We have packaged up the software in a 14GB file that can be downloaded and installed according to the directions in the [Installation Section](#installation).
 With all of the software running locally on the PC described above, all of the